pyOpenSci/software-peer-review/partners/scientific-communities.md

 :::

-:::{dropdown} When do the affiliated get evaluated in the peer review process?
+:::{dropdown} When does the package get evaluated for affiliation in your peer review process?
 :animate: fade-in-slide-down

 We request that your community appoint a minimum of two individuals to serve on our editorial board.
 During the initial Editor-in-Chief phase of our peer review process, we assess whether a package aligns with the scope of pyOpenSci.
-For potential community-affiliated packages, the editor, who is a member of your community, will evaluate the package both at the beginning and end of the review to determine if it meets the criteria for affiliated status.
+For potential community-affiliated packages, the editor, who is a member of your community, will evaluate the package at the beginning of the review process.
+We can also perform a second review at the end of the process if requests were made for changes to the package that would allow it to become affiliated with your community.

 :::